yynaa/LiveSplit.DynamicLayout/README.md

 # Settings
 ## Javascript
--`framerate`: pretty self-explanatory
+- `framerate`: pretty self-explanatory
--`splitsMaxAmount`: maximum amount of splits shown on screen
+- `splitsMaxAmount`: maximum amount of splits shown on screen

 > [!IMPORTANT]
 > You need to start LiveSplit with the Dynamic Layout before starting OBS (or the browser).